 Justy Ueki Tylor had his life all planned out: join the military, get a cushy desk job, and then retire with a big fat pension check.
-The perfect plan... until he wandered into a hostage situation and somehow managed to save an admiral!
-Now Tylor - a man who wouldn't know what discipline was if it bit him on the backside - has been made Captain of the space cruiser Soyokaze.
+The perfect plan...until he wandered into a hostage situation and somehow managed to save an Admiral!
+Now Tylor, a man who wouldn't know what discipline was if it bit him in the backside, has been made Captain of the space cruiser Soyokaze!

-The crew of this run-down ship is the craziest rag-tag team of misfits you're ever likely to see, and they're not too fond of their complacent new leader.
-But they'd better learn to work together, because they're about to go head to head with the mighty Raalgon Empire.
-For better or for worse, the Earth's fate has been placed in the hands of a man who's either a total idiot - or an absolute genius!
+The crew of this rundown ship is the craziest, rag-tag team of misfits you're ever likely to see, and they're not too fond of their complacent new leader.
+But they had better learn to work together, because they're about to go head to head with the mighty Raalgon Empire!
+For better or for worse, the Earth's fate has been placed in the hands of a man who's either a total idiot, or an absolute genius...

 One of the most popular archetypes of pop-culture is that of the accidental genius: the guy who achieves outstanding success with little visible effort or awareness.
 The most popular example of this as of late is that of Captain Jack Sparrow from the Pirates films, but it goes back all the way to such classic fables like "The Brave Little Tailor".
 Again, the accidental genius finds itself in Irresponsible Captain Taylor, and it's just as effective and entertaining.

 Justy can't be bothered to look up his middle name Tylor is in many respects the idealic hero.
 While caring and compassionate, he remains firm in his persuits

 and rarely suffers any of the moral conflict that plague other protagonists.
 Whatever emotional issues the rest of the sizable cast might suffer, Tylor stays Tylor through it all, and that alone earns this series major points in my book.